top of page

 Program Description

 This program is for the student who wishes to push themself to the highest level of dancer they can become.
 Whether the goal is to dance professionally, be accepted to a college program or simply to see what they can achieve when giving their all to their dance education.
-Dancers 14 years of age and up will be eligible to audition for this program.
+Dancers fifteen years of age and up will be eligible to audition for this program.
+Voler consists of technical training five days/week with a total of fourteen and one quarter hours of technique classes, dancers can also opt into an extra ninety min ballet class/week to increase hours.
+Beyond technique classes there are mandatory and optional rehearsals three hours/week throughout the year.
+Dancers who are truly serious about pursuing a professional career should be taking all optional performance opportunities.

 Performances